suse-edge/edge-image-builder/docs/building-images.md

 * `apiVersion` - Indicates the version of the definition file schema for EIB to expect
 * `imageType` - Must be either `iso` or `raw`.
 * `arch` - Must be either `x86_64` or `aarch64`.
 * `baseImage` - Indicates the name of the image file used as the base for the built image.
-This file must be located under the `images` directory of the image configuration directory (see below for more information).
+Base image files must be uncompressed.
+This file must be located under the `base-images` directory of the image configuration directory (see below for more information).
 This image will **not** directly be modified by EIB; a new image will be created each time EIB is run.
 * `outputImageName` - Indicates the name of the image that EIB will build.
 This may only be a filename; the image will be written to the root of the image configuration directory.